GULibrarySandbox/intro-data-wrangle/content/9-lesson.md

 You can also export project files as a whole.
 This is helpful if you wanted to send your raw data and cleaning steps to a collaborator, or share the information as a supplement to a publication.

 {% capture text %}
-- Click the  `Export`  button in the top right and select  `Export project`.
+- Click the  `Export`  button in the top right and select  `OpenRefine project archive to file`.

 A  `tar.gz`  file will download to your default  `Download`  directory.
 Depending on your browser, you may have to confirm that you want to save the file.